 Soil Parent Material Model

-The Soil Parent Material Model details the distribution of properties of the weathered and unweathered soil parent materials of the UK.
+The Soil Parent Material Model details the distribution of properties of the weathered and unweathered soil parent materials of Great Britain.

 Geological controls of soil element toxicity on human health